bemer/containers-on-aws-workshop/01-SetupEnvironment/README.md

 ## 6. Running on your own computer

+We strongly recommend you to run this workshop using the Cloud9 provided interface, but it is also possible to run this workshop using your own computer instead of Cloud9 environment.

-The following steps are needed if you want to run this workshop in your own computer instead of using the Cloud9 environment.
+The following steps are needed if you want to run this workshop in your own computer.

+>NOTE: If you will be using the Cloud9 interface and have done the steps above, please go to the next chapter.

 ### 6.1 Hardware & Software